 The Ramadan dates are based on the lunar cycle and hence they are dynamic.
-The month begins on the last full moon of the month and lasts or 29 or 30 days according to the calendar.
+The month begins on the last full moon of the month and lasts 29 or 30 days according to the calendar.

 If you are using the Gregorian calendar, then the month of Ramadan usually lies somewhere between late May to late June.
 The end of the month is marked by celebrating the holiday of Eid al-Fitr.

 The time for fasting is well defined through the Ramadan timetable.
 This is regarded as observing one of the five pillars of Islam.
 However, Muslims observe this holy month with the intentions to reconnect with Allah.

 A Brief History!

-Quran was revealed to Mohammad during this month and that’s why it is referred to as ‘’the best of times’’.
+Quran was revealed to Prophet Mohammad (SAW) during this month and that’s why it is referred to as ‘’the best of times’’.
 This happened on the night of power commonly known as Laylat al-Qadr.

 The Muslims are supposed to serve and eat before dawn and after sunset.
-The meal that they eat before dawn is known as sufur and the other one after sunset is known as iftar.
+The meal that they eat before dawn is known as sulfur and the other one after sunset is known as iftar.

 The main reason why fasting is encouraged is to allow room for reconciliation between you and Allah.
 Your minds will be able to concentrate on devoting your faith to Allah through players.

 Muslims are encouraged to pray and repent their sins.
 This is the month that Muslims believe that Allah will listen to their cries and relieve them of their worries through faith.